A comprehensive guide to the best food in Thailand.

 Pa Pia Sod: A lighter alternative to the fried spring rolls, these ones are steamed instead

-Cha Yen: Known as Thai iced tea, this sweet drink is made with a mix of black tea, red tea, sweetened condensed milk, and is served over ice
+Cha Yen: Known as Thai iced tea, this sweet drink is made with a mix of black tea, red tea, and sweetened condensed milk, and is served over ice

 Kai Jeow: A small omelette served over rice